Have your say

 Services for adults

-In October 2019 around 800 adult clients who had recently visited a clinic or the Adelaide Dental Hospital were randomly selected to complete a consumer experience survey.
+In September 2021, a survey was sent to 3,666 clients who had recently visited a clinic or the Adelaide Dental Hospital and 774 surveys were completed.

 Summary of results:

 - 93% of respondents rated their dental clinic experience as “good” or “very good”